Cryptolibertarian-id/Notes/Notes-On-Cryptocurrency.md

 # Centre

-An open source, smart contract-based stablecoin
+[Centre](https://www.centre.io/usdc) is an open source, smart contract-based stablecoin

 True financial interoperability requires a price stable means of value exchange.
 Centre’s technology for fiat-backed stablecoins brings stability to crypto.
 The initial implementation is USD Coin (USDC), available as an :